 Spies Like Us: Analysis

-Spies Like Us is a comedy-thriller with more comedy than thrills.
+Spies Like Us is billed as a comedy-thriller, but really it’s a fish-out-of-water buddy comedy.
 The plot is really an excuse to string together a series of comic scenes, some almost irrelevant to the plot and included purely for laughs, such as the ‘training’ sequence, where sight gags abound.
 This gives the movie a contrived feel, almost like an extended sketch show.
 Like a lot of comedies, the audience is supposed to accept the implausibility as part of the comedy.
 How successful this is depends on the viewer’s opinion of the jokes, which are mostly plays on Fitz-Hume’s cowardice, laziness and general ineptitude.

-Where Spies Like Us does shine is its quick-fire one liners.
-For example when Fitz-Hume is being threatened with torture by the KGB.
+Where Spies Like Us does shine is in its quick-fire one-liners.
+For example, when Fitz-Hume is being threatened with torture by the KGB.

 KGB agent: For every wrong answer, I cut off a finger.